itsmea-c/part_2/README.md

+This is Part 2 of Capstone Project
+Supervised Machine Learning Model — Build, Train, and Evaluate Trained Linear Regression model, Logistic Regression model.
+Performed Regularization experiment on Logistic Regression and calculated Bootstrap confidence interval for AUC difference

 1. Load the dataset: Loaded the cleaned dataset and defined features and labels Feature matrix X: Dropped the Regression target column (final_score) and Classification target column (passed) Regression label (y_reg): final_score column is the Regression label